duglin/helloworld/README.md

 was a single `kuebctl` command with a single resource definition.
 That's a huge step forward for Kube users

-### Adding build
+#### Adding build

 So, our first app is pretty simple, we just point to a pre-built container image.
-However, Knative has the ability to build it for you.
-Le's look at our new `service2.yaml` file to add this build logic:
+However, Knative has the ability to build the image for you.
+Let's look at our new `service2.yaml` file to add this build logic:

 ```